Huegoxaga/notes/finance/related-concepts.md

 - Trial balance is a list of all accounts and their balances at a given time (typically at the end of the accounting period)
   - For trial balance, the total debit should equals the total credit
   - Usually, the entries in the trial balance has the same order as the accounts in the ledger
+- Typical steps of an accounting cycle: Journal Entries, Posting to Ledger, Trial Balance, Adjusting Entries, Adjusted Trial Balance

+### Adjusting Entries

+- It happens at the end of a certain accounting period, it adjusts:
+- Adjustments are end-of-year journal entries to update account balances
+  - Prepayments/Deferral
+    - `Prepaid Expense` - Recorded as an asset when purchased.
+Expensed when used or expired
+    - `Unearned Revenue` - Recorded as a liability when payment is received.
+Recorded as revenue when earned
+  - Depreciation - Allocates cost of plant assets to expense over useful lives.
+Represents wear-and-tear and obsolescence
+  - Accruals
+    - `Accrued Expenses` (unrecorded expenses) - Record expense before paying cash. e.g. Salaries, interest, and income taxes
+    - `Accrued Revenues` (unrecorded revenues) - Record revenue before collecting cash.
+Earned and will collect next period
+- It happens for accrual basis accounting, for cash basis there is no need
+- The next step after adjusting entries is closing the Books
+  - Prepares the accounts for next period
+  - Sets revenues, expenses, and dividends to zero
+- Two types of account are dealt differently during closing:
+  - `Temporary Accounts` - They should be closed (e.g. Revenues, expenses, and dividends)
+  - `Permanent Accounts` - They shouldn't be closed (e.g. Assets, liabilities, and equity)
+- Accounts for closing
+  - Close Revenues - Debit each revenue account and Credit retained earnings
+  - Close Expenses - Debit retained earnings and Credit each expense account
+  - Close Dividends - Debit retained earnings and Credit dividends

+## Ratios

+- Valuation Ratios
+  - Price to Earnings(P/E) is the ratio for valuing a company that measures its current share price relative to its per-share earnings (EPS)
+    - A lower `P/E` ratio means the stock price is undervalued
+  - The price/earnings to growth ratio (PEG ratio) is a stock's price-to-earnings (P/E) ratio divided by the annual EPS growth rate
+    - Any PEG ratio that is smaller than 1.0 is good
+  - The price-to-sales (P/S) ratio is a ratio that compares a company market cap to its revenue over the past 12 months
+  - The price-to-book ratio compares a company's market value to its book value, the book value is the total book value of all the shareholders determined when they buy the shares
+  - Dividend yield is a financial ratio that shows how much a company pays out in dividends each year relative to its stock price
+    - this ratio can go up when the stock price drops, since the the pay out amound keeps the same
+  - The dividend payout ratio is the ratio of the total amount of dividends paid out to shareholders relative to the net income of the company
+- Profitability Ratios
+  - Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets
+    - `ROA` = `Net Income` / `Avg.
+Total Assets`
+    - The higher the better
+  - Return on equity (ROE) is a measure of financial performance calculated by dividing net income by shareholders' equity
+    - `ROA` = `Net Income` / `Avg.
+Total Equity`
+  - Profit margin is the percentage of sales has turned into profits
+  - Earnings per share (EPS)
+    - `EPS` = `Net Income Available to Common Shareholders` / `# of Outshanding Shares`
+  - Price to Earning (P/E)
+    - `P/E` = `Price of Shares` / `EPS`
+    - The lower the better
+- Efficiency Ratios
+  - Inventory turnover is a ratio showing how many times a company has sold and replaced inventory during a given period
+    - It shows how fast the company is selling, important ratio for retail companies
+  - Asset turnover ratio measures the value of a company's sales or revenues relative to the value of its assets
+- Liquidity Ratios
   - The current ratio is a liquidity ratio that measures a company's ability to pay short-term obligations or those due within one year
+    - The current ratio is the proportion of the amount of current assets which only can be sold in one year divided by the amount of current liabilities
+    - The higher the better, should be at least great than 1.0
     - `Current Ratio` = `Current Assets` / `Current Liabilities`
     - It measures the current liquidity of the firm
+  - Working Capital - Similar to current ratio but calculate in dollar amount
+    - `Wokring Capital` = `Current Assets` - `Current Liabilities`
   - the quick ratio, also known as the acid-test ratio is a type of liquidity ratio, which measures the ability of a company to use its near cash or quick assets to extinguish or retire its current liabilities immediately
+    - The quick ratio is the proportion of the amount of current assets which only can be sold quickly exclude all the inventory divided by the amount of current liabilities
+    - This calculation is more conservative than the current ratio
-  - `Current Ratio` = (`Current Assets` - `Inventory`) / `Current Liabilities`
+    - `Quick Ratio` = (`Current Assets` - `Inventory`) / `Current Liabilities`
+    - `Quick Ratio` = (`Cash` + `Account Receivables` + `Marketable Securities`) / `Current Liabilities`
     - It measures the company's ability to liquidize immediately
-- Typical steps of an accounting cycle: Journal Entries, Posting to Ledger, Trial Balance, Adjusting Entries, Adjusted Trial Balance
+- Debt Ratios
+  - The debt-to-equity (D/E) ratio is calculated by dividing a company’s total liabilities by its shareholder equity
+    - `D/E` = `Total Liabilities` / `Avg Total Equity`
+    - Better to be less than 1
+  - The debt-to-asset (D/A) ratio measures ability to pay all liabilities
+    - Better to be less than 1
+    - Low debt ratio is safer than high debt ratio
+    - `D/A` = `Total Liabilities` / `Total Assets`
+  - Interest coverage ratio can be calculated by dividing a company's earnings before interest and taxes (EBIT) by its interest expense
+    - Lower than 1.0 is not good

 ## List of Common Accounts